OpenC3/cosmos/docs.openc3.com/docs/configuration/interfaces.md

 ## Streams

 Streams are low level classes that implement read, read_nonblock, write, connect, connected? and disconnect methods.
-The build-in Stream classes are SerialStream, TcpipSocketStream and TcpipClientStream and they are automatically used when creating a Serial Interface, TCP/IP Server Interface, or TCP/IP Client Interface.
+The built-in Stream classes are SerialStream, TcpipSocketStream and TcpipClientStream and they are automatically used when creating a Serial Interface, TCP/IP Server Interface, or TCP/IP Client Interface.

 ## Protocols